sous-chefs/firewall/README.md

 typical usage scenario is as follows:

 * declare the `firewall` resource named `'default'`, which installs appropriate packages and configures services to start on boot and starts them.
-* run the `:create` action on every `firewall_rule` resource, which routes to the selected backend resource.
+* run the `:create` action on every `firewall_rule` resource, which routes to the selected backend rule resource.
 How the rules are implemented depends on the firewall backend:
-  * **firewalld**: `firewall_rule` creates firewalld [rich rules](https://firewalld.org/documentation/man-pages/firewalld.richlanguage.html) in the system's default zone.
+  * **firewalld**: `firewall_rule` routes to `firewalld_rule`, which creates firewalld [rich rules](https://firewalld.org/documentation/man-pages/firewalld.richlanguage.html) in the system's default zone.
   * **nftables**: `firewall_rule` routes to `nftables_rule`.
-  * **iptables, ufw, windows**: `firewall_rule` routes to the matching backend rule resource, which automatically sends a delayed notification to the `firewall['default']` resource to run the `:restart` action.
+  * **iptables, ufw, windows**: `firewall_rule` routes to the matching backend rule resource.
+* backend rule resources notify their matching backend resource, such as `iptables['default']`, `ufw['default']`, `nftables['default']`, or `windows_firewall['default']`, to rebuild delayed.
-    * when the delayed `:restart` notification on the `firewall` resource fires, if any rules are different than the last run, the provider will update the current state of the firewall rules to match the expected rules.
+  * when the delayed backend rebuild fires, if any rules are different than the last run, the backend resource updates the current firewall rules to match the expected rules.

 There is a fundamental mismatch between the idea of a Chef action and the action that should be taken on a firewall rule.
 For this reason, the Chef action for a `firewall_rule` may be `:create` (the rule should be present in the